 Brightside Group Ltd are committed to the operation of a number of internal policies to ensure that we are conducting business in an ethical, compliant and transparent manner.
 These include:

-Brightside Group Ltd operates a supplier policy and maintains a preferred supplier list.
+Brightside Group Ltd maintains a preferred supplier list.
 We conduct due diligence on all new suppliers before allowing them to become a member of our preferred supplier list.
-This due diligence includes verification of the identity of the companies and directors that we are contracting with and careful checks with the FCA that the companies themselves comply with our mutual regulator’s requirements.
+This due diligence includes verification of the identity of the companies and directors that we are contracting with and careful checks that the companies themselves comply with our mutual regulator's requirements.

-To ensure that we have an understanding of the risks of modern slavery and human trafficking within our business, we have strict processes and training in place for colleagues who are authorised to enter into any form of negotiation / contractual relationships with new suppliers and third parties, to certify that no individual may enter into a new business relationship without the appropriate checks being completed.
+We have strict processes in place for colleagues who are authorised to enter into any form of negotiation/ contractual relationships with new suppliers and third parties, to certify that no individual may enter into a new business relationship without the appropriate checks being completed.
+For 2020, Brightside are committed to reviewing the due diligence completed on suppliers to ensure that this continues to suitably mitigate the risk of exposure to modern slavery.

-This statement was approved by the Board of Directors in January 2019
+This statement was reviewed by the Board of Directors in February 2020 in conjunction with the end of our financial year (31 December 2019).

 Brendan McCafferty, CEO